-When we launched this website in April 2013 we felt that despite the fact that there were nearly three million Muslims in the UK there still wasn’t a quality community media platform which was independent and professional.
+When we launched this website in April 2013 we felt that there still wasn’t a quality Muslim community media platform which was independent and professional.
 So 5Pillars aimed to put that right.

 We are primarily a news, opinion and analysis-based website which concentrates on British Muslim news but also looks to the wider Islamic world.

 And it’s our belief that 5Pillars has the following unique attributes that no one else can match:

 We are financially independent and that means that we are editorially independent.